 Not all physical factors are under a company's control, however.
 Take weather, for example.
-Rain and other types of weather can be a boon to some companies, like umbrella makers such as London Fog, but a problem for others.
-Beach resorts, outdoor concert venues, and golf courses suffer when the weather is rainy.
-So do a lot of retail organizations-restaurants, clothing stores, and automobile dealers.
-Who wants to shop for a car in the rain or snow?
+Rainy weather can be a boon to some companies, like umbrella makers such as Totes, but a problem for others.
+Beach resorts, outdoor concert venues, and golf courses suffer when it is raining heavily.
+Businesses such as automobile dealers also have fewer customers.
+Who wants to shop for a car in the rain?

-Firms often attempt to deal with adverse physical factors such as bad weather by making their products more attractive during unattractive times.
+Firms often attempt to deal with adverse physical factors such as bad weather by offering specials during unattractive times.
 For example, many resorts offer consumers discounts to travel to beach locations during hurricane season.
 Having an online presence is another way to cope with weather-related problems.
 What could be more comfortable than shopping at home?
-If it's too cold and windy to drive to the GAP, REI, or Abercrombie & Fitch, you can buy these companies' products online.
+If it's raining too hard to drive to the GAP, REI, or Abercrombie & Fitch, you can buy products from these companies and many others online.
 You can shop online for cars, too, and many restaurants take orders online and deliver.